Why You Should Definitely Get a Bidet

-Mental_floss took a test run with a toilet-mounted bidet from Tushy, a company of "toilet crusaders" founded in 2014 that sells non-electric bidet attachments.
-Tushy's models come in warm or cool and start at $69; we tested the cold-water-only device because hooking hot water up to the attachment requires open access from your toilet to the pipes under your sink.
+Mental Floss took a test run with a toilet-mounted bidet from Tushy, a company of "toilet crusaders" founded in 2014 that sells non-electric bidet attachments.
+Tushy's main models include "Spa" (includes warm water and cool water; $109) or "Classic" (one temperature setup; $79).
+We tested the cold-water-only device, because hooking hot water up to the attachment requires open access from your toilet to the pipes under your sink.
 Our verdict?
 Once you get used to it, it’s not as bad as it sounds.
 Who doesn’t want a little cold spray to wake up in the morning?

 As promised, the installation was relatively simple.
 Even with no previous knowledge of where toilet water even came from, this first-time plumber was able to install the splitter that allows you to channel water to both your toilet tank and the bidet (without mixing the two).
 The bidet comes with Teflon plumber’s tape, which is used to seal the joints where the parts connect.
 (Full disclosure: For a hot second during installation it seemed like no amount of tape would stop the water from spraying out of the connection between the hoses, but eventually the magic sealing tape worked and the water stopped leaking onto the bathroom floor.)
 A month later, the amateur plumbing job has held, so the easy-installation claim gets a thumbs-up.